5 Favorite Hikes in Boise, Idaho (And Why I Keep Bringing Couples to Them)

 Traffic: Low

-My favorite time of year to do this hike is the spring because, as very few people know, at the summit of Lucky Peak is a bird observatory.
-Oftentimes, you can find scientists working on the weekends and they are always excited to explain what birds they are seeing that day.
-We even got to hold and help tag finches and see the Peregrine falcons soar overhead.
-If you just want to bird watch, you can also drive to the top of Lucky Peak.
-Just make sure you have 4 wheel drive as the road is often in poor condition from winter storms and run-off.
+At the summit is a bird observatory, and on weekends you can often find scientists working who are always happy to explain what they are seeing.
+We got to hold and help tag finches and watch Peregrine falcons overhead.
+If you want to bird watch without the hike, you can also drive to the top of Lucky Peak, though you will want four-wheel drive as the road is often rough after winter.

 Cottonwood Creek Trail